 Also touring this Season is Creature by Akram Khan.
-A Co-Production between English National Ballet and Opera Ballet Vlaanderen, this is Khan’s second full length ballet and follows the success of Giselle, which, since it was first performed in 2016, has been seen live by over 109,000 people through tours to twelve cities, in the UK and internationally.
-Following the world premiere of Creature at Sadler’s Wells, London in April 2020, further performances will be given by English National Ballet at the theatre in November (11 – 14) and at the Bristol Hippodrome (18 – 21 November).
+A co-production between English National Ballet and Opera Ballet Vlaanderen, this is Khan’s second full length ballet and follows the success of Giselle, which, since it was first performed in 2016, has been seen live by over 109,000 people through tours to twelve cities, in the UK and internationally.

 Completing English National Ballet’s Autumn-Winter Season is Nutcracker which returns to the London Coliseum for the festive period (10 December 2020 – 3 January 2021).
 These performances mark English National Ballet’s 70th year of performing a Nutcracker production, with the Company having done so since 1950 when it was founded.
 This version, by Wayne Eagling, has been seen by over 750,000 paid audience members, with 85,000 tickets sold for performances in London and Liverpool during Christmas 2019-20.

 In 2018 English National Ballet premiered William Forsythe’s first creation for a UK ballet company in over 20 years, Playlist (Track 1, 2).
-April 2021 sees the Company’s relationship with the revered American choreographer continue, with a triple bill of works to be performed at Sadler’s Wells, London (15 – 24), THE FORSYTHE EVENING.
+April 2021 sees the Company’s relationship with the revered American choreographer continue, with a triple bill of works to be performed at Sadler’s Wells, London (NOW 31 March to 10 April 2022), THE FORSYTHE EVENING.
 The bill comprises of the UK premiere of Blake Works I, which features the music of James Blake’s album, The Colour in Anything; alongside Approximate Sonata 2016, a series of deconstructed pas de deux first performed by English National Ballet in 2018; it will also present for the first time in the UK an extended version of Playlist (Track 1, 2), Playlist (EP).

 Tamara Rojo CBE said: ‘William Forsythe is a genius of our time, a true renaissance man.
 It was my dream to bring him to work with English National Ballet and I am so grateful he chose to create Playlist (Track 1, 2) with us.
 In this triple bill, the combination of Forsythe’s unique choreographic style and joyful pop music exemplifies how ballet can be for everyone to enjoy.
 I’m thrilled that we are now bringing Playlist (EP) and Blake Works I to UK audiences for the first time, alongside the brilliant Approximate Sonata 2016.’

 English National Ballet remains committed to developing and nurturing talent within the Company.
-Emerging Dancer, which returns in Spring 2021, recognises the excellence of the Company’s artists through an annual celebration that sees six finalists mentored by their peers to perform in front of a panel of eminent judges.
+Emerging Dancer recognises the excellence of the Company’s artists through an annual celebration that sees six finalists mentored by their peers to perform in front of a panel of eminent judges.
 The winner of Emerging Dancer is announced alongside the People’s Choice award and the Corps de Ballet award, introduced to recognise the hard work and dedication of an exceptional member of the corps.

 Elsewhere, English National Ballet celebrates 10 years of its flagship Engagement programme, Dance for Parkinson’s.
 Inspired by Company repertoire, the programme provides high quality dance classes for people living with Parkinson’s, their family, friends and carers.
 Since its launch in 2010, English National Ballet’s Dance for Parkinson’s has reached over 4700 people and has expanded to include five hubs across the UK.
 2020 sees a collaboration with King’s College London and UCL on one of the world’s largest research studies addressing the impact and scalability of arts interventions on physical and mental health.